schezfaz/spot/README.md

 # SPOT

-A Chrome extension that allows you to  add a song to your spotify playlist, directly from your browser!
+A Chrome extension that allows you to add *any* song to your spotify playlist, directly from your browser!

 ## Usage